george4n/ddocs/content/esigning/esigning-flows.md

 ---
 ### What is an eSigning Flow?

-Think of an **eSigning Flow** as a blueprint for how documents should be sent to your customers.
+An **eSigning Flow** is a blueprint for how documents should be sent to your customers.
 In a flow, you can configure:

-* The senders of a document
+* The senders of a document - from who the document will be sent from
-* The data pushed into the document
+* The data pushed into the document - you can push data into the document from the ringcard, orderforms, etc
-* Triggers for how customers interact with a document
+* Triggers for how customers interact with a document - what should happen if a document gets signed, rejected, or expired.

-Any document sent through a flow will obey the rules above.

 The **eSigning Flow** page gives us a complete overview of all document flows.
-A document flow is a template mechanism for how documents should be created and sent to customers.
-It shows:
+On this page, we can see the following:

-* Flow Title
+* Flow Title - a name given to the flow
-* Campaign
+* Campaign - which campaigns will use this flow
-* Trigger Type (SMS and/or Email)
+* Trigger Type (SMS and/or Email) - you can send via SMS or Email or both!
-* Status (Active/Inactive)
+* Status - whether a flow is active or inactive
-* Date Created
+* Date Created - when the flow was created
-* Creator
+* Creator - who created the flow
-* E-sign Provider
+* eSigning Provider - which eSigning provider the flow will utilise

 From this page, we can:

 * Create new flows
 * Duplicate flows
 * Delete flow
-* Activate/deactivate flow
+* Activate/deactivate flow - click on the active/inactive status

 ![](/uploads/esigning-flows.png)